AStruthers2000/Helios/README.md

-# Helios: A New Game Plus Mod for Factorio
+# Helios: An Overhaul for Factorio

 ## Overview
 **Helios** is a comprehensive overhaul/expansion mod for [Factorio](https://www.factorio.com/), designed to extend and expand upon the vanilla gameplay.